5. What kind of support will a child with special needs receive?

 - For pupils experiencing more challenging difficulties there are additional opportunities to work with an adult, usually a teaching assistant, either in a small group or individually.

-- Additional support may be in relation to basic literacy and numeracy skills or it may relate to other difficulties.
+- Additional support may be in relation to reading, writing and maths skills or it may relate to other difficulties.
 For example there is a weekly group helping children with motor problems to develop their physical abilities.

 - Children with autism often take part in social groups to develop their interpersonal skills.

-- The pastoral staff work with children to reduce barriers to their learning, for example by improving their behaviour or developing their self-confidence.
+- The pastoral staff support and work with children with special educational needs to improve their social, emotional and mental health development.
+This support aims to reduce any barriers to their learning, for example by improving their behaviour or developing their self-confidence.

-- Referrals can be made to specialists such as speech therapists or occupational therapists.
+- Referrals can be made to specialists such as speech and language therapists.
 When advice or targets are provided by these agencies we try where possible to work on the targets within school.